microsoft/AirSim/docs/python.md

 ### Camera

-While the drone if flying you might want to capture some camera images.
+While the drone is flying you might want to capture some camera images.
 See  [camera.py](https://github.com/Microsoft/AirSim/blob/master/PythonClient/camera.py) in the PythonClient folder.
 This program is capturing the Depth camera view from AirSim and displaying it in an OpenCV window.